Shnr0664/FarmMarket/README.md

     - Buyer report avaliable as JSON, dowloadable PDF and CSV
     - Sales report avaliable as JSON, dowloadable PDF and CSV
     - Farmer report avaliable as JSON, dowloadable PDF and CSV
+NOTE: This repository includes only backend of the project.

 ## Team D
 1.Amina Alisheva